sbilly/awesome-security/README.md

 - [pig](https://github.com/rafael-santiago/pig) - A Linux packet crafting tool.
 - [scapy](https://github.com/gpotter2/awesome-scapy) - Scapy: the python-based interactive packet manipulation program & library.
 - [Pompem](https://github.com/rfunix/Pompem) - Pompem is an open source tool, which is designed to automate the search for exploits in major databases.
 Developed in Python, has a system of advanced search, thus facilitating the work of pentesters and ethical hackers.
 In its current version, performs searches in databases: Exploit-db, 1337day, Packetstorm Security...
+- [Vulert](https://vulert.com) - Vulert secures software by detecting vulnerabilities in open-source dependencies—without accessing your code.
+It supports Js, PHP, Java, Python, and more
 - [Nmap](https://nmap.org) - Nmap is a free and open source utility for network discovery and security auditing.
 - [Amass](https://github.com/caffix/amass) - Amass performs DNS subdomain enumeration by scraping the largest number of disparate data sources, recursive brute forcing, crawling of web archives, permuting and altering names, reverse DNS sweeping and other techniques.
 - [Anevicon](https://github.com/rozgo/anevicon) - The most powerful UDP-based load generator, written in Rust.